nrsur-catalog/NRSurCat-1/src/nrsur_catalog/web_builder/website_template/README.md

-This folder will contain:
+This folder contain the website's dir structire:

+Root
+|
+|--- index.md: the main page
+|--- events/
-- nrsur_events_menu.md: a page with a table of all the events
+|    |--- nrsur_events_menu.md: a page with a table of all the events
-- GW*.ipynb: one notebook per event
+|    |--- GW*.ipynb: one notebook per event
+|--- catalog_plots.ipynb: a notebook with some summary plots of the catalog
+|--- citations.md: a page with the citations